Leigh Verrill-Rhys: Author | Novelist Home | Hafan Fiction | Ffuglen

 Non-fiction:

 Following the Troops: Life for an Army Wife 1941-1945 A collection of vignettes of my mother's travels during WWII.
-Available at Smashwords, Kobo and Amazon.
+Available at Smashwords, KOBO, Barnes&Noble and Amazon, Versent Books and other major online book retailers

 Cover Art Following the Troops